 Undergraduate and graduate students can refinance their student loans with SoFi® if they meet eligibility requirements.
 You can prequalify for a loan in two minutes without affecting your credit score, and the lender offers both fixed and variable rates.
 Plus, SoFi offers unique benefits to its members, including access to networking events and financial advisers.

 SoFi requires a minimum loan balance of $5,000 to refinance.
-While you can add a cosigner to your application, you will not be able to remove them.
+You can add a cosigner to your application, and remove them after 24 consecutive on-time payments.
 You can find out your potential rate through prequalification, but the lender doesn't disclose its minimum credit score or income requirements.

 pros